deckardai/deckard-walkthrough/README.md

 Well, it addresses the above issues.
 Knowledge is not lost, structured, you can discuss it and it does not distract you from writing code.

 ## Make your documentation talk
 Justwalk is an open format for documenting source code, which you can then browse using Deckard.
 It allows both you and other developers working on the same project to understand it much faster.
+You document a file or a directory, and others can immediately see and discuss it in Deckard.

 It's very simple!

 ## How does it work?

+Three simple steps.

-You add a **deckardwalk** file to your repository.
+1. You add a **deckardwalk** file to your repository.
 It basically contains paths and their descriptions.
-Then the other developers can see and discuss your documentation only when learning about that specific part of code.

-The file should look like this:
+The file (**deckardwalk** should be in the main directory of the repository) should look like this:

 ```
 somedir1/in/repo Some description